 After applying club stickers, the following club data can be measured:

-Accuracy is comparable to top-of-the-line launch monitors like the GCHawk and FlightScope X3.
+Accuracy is comparable to top-tier launch monitors including the EYE XO and ProTee VX, and nearly as good as the GCHawk and FlightScope X3.
 Any minute differences in accuracy will be imperceivable to the vast majority of users.
-I would say that readings differ from these launch monitors by no more than 0.8% in any situation.

 QED Optix